xpack/xpack-build-box/ubuntu/README.md

 ## Intel Linux

-The following sequences of commands were used on an Ubuntu 18.04 LTS Linux (x86_64):
+The following sequences of commands were used on a Manjaro 20.02 Intel Linux (x86_64):

 ### Ubuntu 12 (precise)